General FAQs about Ewalu

 Sometimes at camp we get thunderstorms and other types of severe weather.
 Rest assured knowing our staff are trained for these situations and will keep your camper safe and keep spirits up with songs and stories.
 We have storm shelters located throughout our site, and our leadership staff keep an eye on the weather at all times.
 In the event that we would have a storm at camp, we will keep our Facebook account updated on how camp is weathering the storm, and we will notify parents more directly in the rare event that the storm causes major damage to camp.
 If you have specific questions regarding our severe weather procedures, please feel free to reach out to Executive Director Frank Johnson or Program Director Emily Tull.

 Yes, we would love to have your camper come to Ewalu!
 Part of our commitment to the ELCA’s Total Inclusion initiative is to increase our accessibility to campers with disabilities and different abilities.
-Week 2 of camp is always our Inclusive Camp Experience (ICE) week – a week dedicated specifically to assisting campers with special needs.
-Campers experience camp in a regular cabin alongside campers both with special needs and those without.
-Week 2 is a GREAT time for a camper with special needs to come to Ewalu.
-However, you may come anytime.
+Special needs campers are welcome anytime.
 Please be descriptive of the camper’s needs in their health form, and expect that somebody from Ewalu may reach out ahead of the camp week to assure the best possible experience for your camper.

 Ewalu summer staff receive training that prioritizes camper safety, risk management, and effective strategies to include all campers in activities.